lborgman/gamma/README.md

 - **Light:** Making light that varies so fast is a bit harder.
 The screen in for example a modern mobile phone is refreshed 60-120 times a second (depending on the model).
 I have used this to try to produce something as close as possible to 40Hz.

-The app is a web page and you can start it here: [Gamma (40hA)](https://lborgman.github.io/gamma/gamma.html)
+The app is a web page.
+You can start it here: [Gamma (40hA)](https://lborgman.github.io/gamma/gamma.html)

 ## <span style="color:red;">Please notice:</span>
 <!-- html_preserve -->
 <div style="background:orange; padding:20px; border-radius:8px;">
 <p>
-I have at the moment no idea wether this app does any good or harm!
+I have at the moment no idea whether this app does any good or harm!
 If you have any issues (psychological or technical!) you are welcome to tell me
 <a href="https://github.com/lborgman/gamma/issues">here</a>.
 </p>